-Energy received from PGE-owned hydroelectric plants and under contracts from mid-Columbia hydroelectric projects increased 2% in the first half of 2014 compared with the first half of 2013.
-These resources provided approximately 20% of the Company's retail load requirement for the six months ended June 30, 2014 and 2013.
-Through June, energy received from these sources exceeded projected levels included in the Company's Annual

-Power Cost Update Tariff (AUT) for 2014 by 2%, compared with the same period of 2013, which exceeded projections included in the AUT for 2013 by 1%.
-Any excess in hydro generation from that projected in the AUT generally displaces power from higher cost sources, while any shortfall is generally replaced with power from higher cost sources.
-Based on recent forecasts of regional hydro conditions for 2014, energy from hydro resources is expected to be slightly above projected levels included in the AUT for 2014.
+Energy received from PGE-owned hydroelectric plants and under contracts from mid-Columbia hydroelectric projects in the nine months ended September 30, 2014 was comparable with the nine months ended September 30, 2013, and provided approximately 18% of the Company's retail load requirement for each of those periods.
+Energy received from these sources exceeded projected levels included in the Company's Annual Power Cost Update Tariff (AUT) by 2% for the first nine months of 2014 and 2013.
+Any excess in hydro generation from that projected in the AUT normally displaces power from higher cost sources, while any shortfall is normally replaced with power from higher cost sources.
+Energy from hydro resources is expected to approximate projected levels included in the AUT for 2014.

 Energy expected to be received from PGE-owned wind generating resources (Biglow Canyon) is projected annually in the AUT.
-Any excess in wind generation from that projected in the AUT generally displaces power from higher cost sources, while any shortfall is generally replaced with power from higher cost sources.
-Energy received from Biglow Canyon fell short of that projected in PGE's AUT by 5% for the six months ended June 30, 2014 and 9% for the six months ended June 30, 2013, and provided approximately 7% of the Company's retail load requirement for the first half of 2014 and 2013.
+Any excess in wind generation from that projected in the AUT generally displaces power from higher cost sources, while any shortfall is normally replaced with power from higher cost sources.
+Energy received from Biglow Canyon fell short of that projected in PGE's AUT by 9% for the nine months ended September 30, 2014 and 14% for the nine months ended September 30, 2013, and provided approximately 7% of the Company's retail load requirement for the nine months ended September 30, 2014 and 2013.

 Pursuant to the Company's power cost adjustment mechanism (PCAM), customer prices can be adjusted to reflect a portion of the difference between each year's forecasted net variable power costs (NVPC) included in customer prices (baseline NVPC) and actual NVPC for the year.
-NVPC consists of the cost of power purchased and fuel used to generate electricity to meet PGE's retail load requirements, as well as the cost of settled electric and natural gas financial contracts (all classified as Purchased power and fuel expense in the Company's condensed consolidated statements of operations) and is net of wholesale revenues, which are classified as Revenues, net in the condensed consolidated statements of operations.
+NVPC consists of the cost of power purchased and fuel used to generate electricity to meet PGE's retail load requirements, as well as the cost of settled electric and natural gas financial contracts (all classified as Purchased power and fuel expense in the Company's condensed consolidated statements of income) and is net of wholesale revenues, which are classified as Revenues, net in the condensed consolidated statements of income.
 To the extent actual NVPC, subject to certain adjustments, is above or below the deadband, the PCAM provides for 90% of the variance to be collected from or refunded to customers, respectively, subject to a regulated earnings test.
-Pursuant to the regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for that year being no less than 1% above the Company's unthorized ROE.
-Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's condensed consolidated statements of operations in PGE's actual regulated ROE for that year being no greater than 1% below the Company's condensed consolidated statements of operations in PGE's actual regulated ROE for that year being no greater than 1% below the Company's condensed consolidated statements of operations, while any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
+Pursuant to the regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for that year being no less than 1% above the Company's latest authorized ROE, while a collection will occur only to the extent that it results in PGE's actual regulated ROE for that year being no greater than 1% below the Company's authorized ROE.
+Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's condensed consolidated statements of income, while any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
 The deadband range is from \$15 million below to \$30 million above baseline NVPC.

-For the first half of 2014, actual NVPC was approximately \$14 million below baseline NVPC.
+For the nine months ended September 30, 2014, actual NVPC was approximately \$9 million below baseline NVPC.
 Based on forecast data, NVPC for the year ending December 31, 2014 is currently estimated to be below baseline NVPC, but within the deadband range; accordingly, no estimated collection from, or refund to, customers is expected under the PCAM for 2014.